Opentrons/opentrons/api/docs/source/index.rst

 Opentrons API
 ===============

-The Opentrons API is a simple framework designed to make writing automated biology lab protocols easy.
+The Opentrons API is a simple Python framework designed to make writing automated biology lab protocols easy.

-We’ve designed it in a way we hope is accessible to anyone with basic computer and wetlab skills.
+We’ve designed it in a way we hope is accessible to anyone with basic Python and wetlab skills.
 As a bench scientist, you should be able to code your automated protocols in a way that reads like a lab notebook.

 **********************